 Blackbeard

-Born Edward Teach, he served England as a privateer and later turned to piracy at the end of Queen Anne’s War.
+Born Edward Teach, the infamous Blackbeard first served England as a privateer and later turned to piracy at the end of Queen Anne’s War.
 His savagery and violence attracted the attention of Virginia governor Alexander Spotswood.
-After locating the famed pirate, Spotswood organized an ambush for Blackbeard and hung his decapitated head to the bowsprit of the ship.
+After locating the notorious pirate, Spotswood organized an ambush for Blackbeard and hung his decapitated head to the bowsprit of a ship.
 Wikimedia Commons

 8 of 28